jonslack22/Portfolio2--JavaScript-Quiz/README.md

 3. I selected "Deploy from a branch" under the "Source" drop-down menu.
 4. Using two drop-down menus, I ensured my site was to be built from the 'main' branch and the '/ (root)' folder.
 5. My site was deployed to GitHub Pages after a few minutes, allowing me to share the live site to others.

+### Project Cloning

+Users are free to clone this repository for their own use, so long as permission is obtained from me beforehand.

+I am also open to the idea of collaborating to improve the site further.

+Should either personal use of the site or collaboration be desired, please contact me at *jonathanslack89@ymail.com*.

 ## Credits